christopherclary/open-kevin/README.md

 ![Screen-Shot-2019-03-04-at-4 54 03-PM](https://user-images.githubusercontent.com/40834845/127020111-9c64d03c-ed8b-4307-949e-d66982de96d1.png)

 Kevin is a queer art series about online obsession with IRL implications.
 Finding, loving, stalking, and morning images of an amateur porn star.
 I was surfing a pay-per-view website in the 90s and found Kevin, actual several hundred images of Kevin that I downloaded.
 I made a habit of selecting and opening all of them on my laptop.
 I was hoping to find that perfect jpeg.
 This Java application reenacts my obsession circa 1999 using Mac OS 9 ui/ux.
-The software loops —  opening and counting in perpetuity until your computer slows, the Kevins don't render, and in the end just empty windows remains.
+The software loops —  opening and counting in perpetuity until your computer slows, Kevin doesn't render, and in the end just empty windows remains.

 [Learn more](https://christopherclary.com/kevin) more about Kevin.